-TOOL BOX: COMPACT DEVELOPMENT
+TOOLBOX: COMPACT DEVELOPMENT

 While the majority of water conservation and efficiency efforts related to land use have primarily focused on outdoor watering and indoor plumbing fixtures, there are considerable benefits to encouraging more compact development patterns.
 Water usage studies have consistently demonstrated that in urban areas, the largest consumption of water is by large lot single family homes where 50% or more of the water consumed is used for outdoor use during spring and summer.
-Even with gains from landscaping efficiency and conservation, the density of a development can mean less water consumption.
-Research has demonstrated that developments between 3-8 units per acre have the greatest gains for water conservation.
+In addition to gains from landscaping efficiency and conservation, the density of a development can lead to less water consumption due to reduced landscape irrigation water demand per dwelling unit.
+Research from Colorado and Arizona has demonstrated that developments between 3-8 units per acre have the greatest gains for water conservation.

 Promoting water efficient land use patterns provides many additional benefits than simply saving water.
-It can also support the more efficient use of existing infrastructure, protect natural resources, promote walkability, control flooding and enhance neighborhood or community vibrancy.
+It can also support the more efficient use of existing infrastructure, protect natural resources, promote walkability, control flooding, and enhance community vibrancy.